 Register for ScHARe and access the ScHARe Datasets collection in our Terra Workspace.

-STATUS: The ScHARe Data Repository is currently under development.
+STATUS: The ScHARe Generalized Data Ecosystem Repository is available to all ScHARe-registered researchers.

-The National Institute on Minority Health and Health Disparities (NIMHD) and the National Institute of Nursing Research (NINR) are developing the ScHARe Data Repository.
-When fully operational, the repository will allow for the required hosting, managing, and sharing of data from NIMHD- and NINR-funded research programs, including data on health disparities and health care outcomes.
-NIH-based researchers, external researchers, and health care organizations will be able to access data within the repository.
+The ScHARe Generalized Data Ecosystem (GDE) Repository, developed by the National Institute on Minority Health and Health Disparities (NIMHD) and the National Institute of Nursing Research (NINR), enables researchers to meet the requirements of the NIH Grants Management and Sharing policy.
+The ScHARe GDE Repository allows for the required hosting, management, and sharing of data generated by NIMHD- and NINR-funded research programs, including data on health disparities and health care outcomes.
+NIH-based researchers, external researchers, and health care organizations can access data within the repository.

 STATUS: The ScHARe Collaborative Workspaces are available to all ScHARe-registered researchers.